Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/README.md

  ## Things to do to prepare for your test.

  - MAKE SURE YOU ARE DRIVING DAILY.
 You should be very comfortable behind the wheel.
+Driving daily builds confidence in the new driver and also builds their skill set quicker.
  - Drive to practice your driving.
 Not just to go to the same place you always go.
 Example: school
  - Make Sure to practice your parking Consistantly.
 You should be able to park like a professional and not be nervous about it.
  - Make sure that you can explain all the equipment to the examiner on the test.